lildude/phpSmug/docs/index.md

 From the `$client` object, you can access to all the SmugMug 2.0 API methods.

-# More In depth Usage Details
+# More In-depth Usage Details

 ## Instantiating the Client